OXIDprojects/ox_doxygen/README.md

 ## Generation of documentation ##

-To generate the documentation you need an installed OXID eShop 6 or bigger and two files, a configuration file and a bash file (./generateSourceCodeDocumenatation.sh).
+To generate the documentation you need an installed OXID eShop 6 or bigger and two files, a configuration file and a bash file (./generateSourceCodeDocumentation.sh).

 Configutation file: *doxy.conf.template*

-Bash file: *generateSourceCodeDocumenatation.sh*
+Bash file: *generateSourceCodeDocumentation.sh*

 Once you have stored them in the same folder you can **execute** the bash file.